How to Establish Goals for an Early Learning Program

 Regardless of the model(s) used, early learning teachers recognize the value of play for nurturing the development of cognitive, social, physical, fine motor and language skills of the children in their care.

-The goals you settle on should always support initial objective - to deliver a quality program to early learners.
+These tips can help you determine the type of program you want to provide for early learners.
+The goals you settle on will support the initial objective - to deliver a quality program to early learners.

 Here is the list of posts in this 4-part series: